 A special meeting allows shareholders to remove the current board of directors and elect a new board.
 The following is an explanation of the procedures for calling a special meeting of the shareholders.
 Enclosed are copies of documents, which you can use for your meeting.

-First, you must collect the signatures of at least ten percent of the other concerned shareholders who would like this special meeting to take place.
+First, you must collect the signatures of at least ten percent (this percentage may vary based on your building’s individual bylaws) of the other concerned shareholders who would like this special meeting to take place.
 They should sign the attached NOTICE OF SPECIAL MEETING.

 Next, make copies of the NOTICE and the AFFIDAVIT OF MEETING NOTICE and the PROXY FORM for each shareholder and distribute them, in person to each shareholder.
 When you give them the copy of the NOTICE OF SPECIAL MEETING, have them sign the AFFIDAVIT OF MEETING NOTICE and keep this for your files.
 Every shareholder should receive a NOTICE at least ten days before the meeting.
 For those who you cannot get in contact with, send the NOTICE to them first class mail ast least ten days before the meeting.